Alain-T/SocialNetworks/Twitter/Twitter-01/README.md

-retrieve tweets using the search API
+retrieve tweets using the Twitter Search API